-The sage-brush and cacti-dotted landscape at Zion does not easily render thoughts of lakes, streams, and swamps.
-During Chinle time, no flowering plants existed, instead, club mosses and ferns grew in freshwater marshes, while horsetails and cycads occupied floodplains.
-The Chinle Formation's 220 million-year old paleo-environment featured conifers that grew to 150 feet with 9-foot widths.
+The sagebrush and cacti-dotted landscape at Zion does not easily render thoughts of lakes, streams, and swamps.
+During Chinle time, no flowering plants existed; instead, club mosses and ferns grew in freshwater marshes, while horsetails and cycads occupied floodplains.
+The Chinle Formation's 220 million-year old ecosystem featured conifers, related to modern araucarians like the ornamental Norfolk Pine, which grew to 150 feet with 9-foot widths.

 Plants aren't the only fossil finds from the Chinle Formation at Zion.
 Within the murky marshes of thick vegetation, a carnivorous creature lurked, heavily protected with armor and built to attack.
-In this tropical lowland, phytosaurs, with their razor sharp teeth and long snouts were dominant predators.
+In this tropical lowland, phytosaurs, with their razor sharp teeth and long snouts, were dominant predators.

-Return to the Fossil Collections main page
+Return to the Paleontology main page